Terrorism in Kenya: 2012 al-Shabaab attacks

 In October 2011, a coordinated operation between the Somali military and the Kenyan military began against the al-Shabaab group of jihadi insurgents in southern Somalia.
 The mission was officially led by the Somali army, with the Kenyan forces providing a support role.
 Since then, a series of explosions have rocked various areas in Kenya, bombings which are believed to have been retaliatory attacks by Al-Shabaab.
 In early June 2012, Kenyan forces were formally integrated into AMISOM.

-According to US Embassy in the past 2011/2012, there have been at least 17 attacks involving grenades or explosive devices in Kenya.
-At least 48 people died in these attacks, and around 200 people were injured.
-Nine of these attacks occurred in North Eastern Province, including locations in Dadaab, Wajir, and Garissa.
+According to the US Embassy, in 2011 and 2012 there were at least 17 attacks involving grenades or explosive devices in Kenya, resulting in at least 48 deaths and around 200 people injured.
+Nine of the attacks occurred in North Eastern Province, including locations in Dadaab, Wajir, and Garissa.
 Four attacks occurred in Nairobi, and four in Mombasa.
 Targets included police stations and police vehicles, nightclubs and bars, churches, a religious gathering, a downtown building of small shops, and a bus station.
 One attack involved two simultaneous assaults on churches in Garissa on 1 July 2012.
-In this attack, 17 people were killed and about 50 people were injured.
+In this attack, 17 people were killed and around 50 people were injured.